-The Twist Method for Pitting Cherries
+The Twist Method

-Use a toothpick, unbent paper clip, hair pin, a lobster picking tool, or a metal orange stick (as for manicures).
-Insert whichever tool you choose into the stem end of the cherry.
+This method requires something thin that you can insert into the cherry and then twist to remove the pit.
+Good options are a toothpick, unbent paper clip, hair pin, lobster pick, or a metal orange stick (used for manicures).
+Insert whichever tool you choose into the stem-end of the cherry.
 You should feel it hit the pit.

-Twist your implement of choice around the pit and pop it out.
+Then twist your implement around the pit and pop it out.

 It will take you a few cherries to get the feel of it.
-Be patient, experiment a bit to find the twisting motion that works best for you, and don't worry about the mangled mess those first few cherries may become—they'll... still taste just as good.
+Be patient, experiment a bit to find the tool and the twisting motion that works best for you, and don't worry about the mangled mess of those first few cherries—they'll still taste good.

-The Poke Method for Pitting Cherries
+The Poke Method

-Insert a pastry tip, straw, or chopstick into the stem end of the cherry and push it through.
-In a perfect world, the tip or straw hit the pits and pushes it out the other side as pictured above.
+Insert whichever tool you've chosen into the stem-end of the cherry and push it through until the pit exits the other side.
+In a perfect world, the tip or straw hit the pits and pushes them clear through.